Mark-Amgad/Storefront-backend-project/README.md

 change (database, user, password, host) valuess with the suitable values to your machine

-ex: if you want to run this project using database called "shop" then in change :
+ex: if you want to run this project using database called "shop" then change :

 "database":"store_front_database" to "database" : "shop"